BirjuVachhani/birju.dev/content/posts/retrieve-location-in-just-3-lines-android.md

 }
 ```

-The `request{}` block lets you access the `LocationRequest` instance so you can fully configure is according to your needs.
+The `request{}` block lets you access the `LocationRequest` instance so you can fully configure it according to your needs.
 However if you want to reset Locus to its default location request configuration, just call `Locus.setDefaultConfig()`.

 ### Background Location Updates

 Locus requests location updates in such a way that it works by default in background also, but Until Android 10.
 Android 10 has some major privacy changes for location permissions.
 Starting from Android 10, Location updates won't be available by default when your app is in background.
-You can read more about Android 10 Location permission changes here.
+You can read more about Android 10 Location permission changes [here](https://developer.android.com/about/versions/10/privacy/changes).
 I won't be going in deep about those changes and how to handle them.

 If you have checked the above link, then now you know that you have one extra location permission that needs to be handled for getting background location updates which is `android.permission.ACCESS_BACKGROUND_LOCATION`.
 Again, this can a tedious task to write all those code to handle background updates for Android 10.